Andrew Luck: Endorsements

+Administrative career

+After returning to school and completing his Master's degree, Luck became the general manager of Stanford Cardinal football in November 2024.
+As one of his first acts as GM, Luck fired head football coach Troy Taylor on March 25, 2025, after two investigations into the latter's conduct towards female staffers.
+Luck then brought in Frank Reich, who had coached him in Indianapolis in his final year in the NFL, to replace Taylor as Stanford's new coach on an interim basis.

 Personal life

-On June 17, 2012, Luck graduated from Stanford with a bachelor's degree in architectural design and received the Al Masters Award, an honor given to an athlete each year, "for the highest standards of athletic performance, leadership and academic achievement."
+On June 17, 2012, Luck graduated from Stanford with a bachelor's degree in architectural design and received the Al Masters Award, an honor given to an athlete each year "for the highest standards of athletic performance, leadership and academic achievement."

 He has stated that his favorite musician is Bruce Springsteen.
 An avid reader, Luck became known as "the Colts' very own librarian", giving and suggesting books for his teammates; in 2012, he said his favorite book was Henri Charrière's Papillon, and he is a fan of Bernard Cornwell's historical fiction.

-On the field, Luck perplexed his opponents with comments that may or may not be trash talk: when he is knocked down, he is in the habit of congratulating his opponent on the hit.
+On the field, Luck perplexed his opponents with unusual comments: when knocked down, he was in the habit of congratulating his opponent on the hit.
 After a hit by linebacker Ryan Kerrigan that caused a fumble and sent Luck scrambling for the ball, he was not able to congratulate Kerrigan right away and had to wait until later in the game "to tell Kerrigan how great he was doing".
 Kerrigan's reaction was later captured, "You want to say thank you but then you say 'wait a second—I'm not supposed to like you!'"

 On March 31, 2019, Luck married longtime girlfriend Nicole Pechanec.
 He announced on June 14, 2019, that they were expecting their first child.
 The couple's first child, a daughter named Lucy, was born in November 2019.

-After his retirement, Luck continued to reside in Indianapolis with his family, but moved to the Bay Area in 2022.
-He is known to be very private, still uses a flip phone, and has no social media presence.
+After his retirement, Luck continued to reside in Indianapolis with his family, but moved to the Bay Area in 2022 when he returned to Stanford.
+Until some time after his retirement, he used a flip phone.
+He is known to be very private, and has no social media presence.
 He enjoys cycling.

-In August 2022, Stanford coach David Shaw divulged that Luck was going to be returning to Stanford as a graduate student, pursuing a master's degree in education.
+In August 2022, Luck re-enrolled at Stanford as a graduate student, pursuing a master's degree in education.
+In 2023, Luck began serving as a part-time volunteer coach at nearby Palo Alto High School, working with the school's junior varsity team.